scdivad/productivity-calendar/README.md

 # productivity-calendar
-Tracks how much you work each day
+Chrome extension that tracks how much the user works every day.
+Replaces the default new tab screen (Google Search).